Here we are in Country 52 of our World Journey, as we travel and learn through World-schooling as we go.

 We have been in Egypt for three days now, and it is time to meet a few others in our tour group.

-We have left behind the European Schengen Zone and our car, sand I am pleased it is time for someone else to be organising our travels, and this time we are with a great company called Encounters Travel on their Nubian Tour.
+We have left behind the European Schengen Zone and our car, and I am pleased it is time for someone else to be organizing our travels, and this time we are with a great company called Encounters Travel on their Nubian Tour.

 (We also have to have our bags packed as we move to a new hotel.)